redox-os/orbtk-book/src/ch01-03-composition-system.md

 ### Layouts

-At the GUI element level, we do have a basic concept for implementing the layout of all involved entities.
+At the GUI element level, we have a basic concept for implementing the layout of all involved entities.
 This concept is following a two phase model and will run in two passes: